containers/podman/docs/source/markdown/podman-machine-set.1.md

 Print usage statement.

-#### **--rootful**=*true|false*
+#### **--rootfull**=*true|false*

-Whether this machine should prefer rootful (`true`) or rootless (`false`) container execution.
+Whether this machine should prefer rootfull (`true`) or rootless (`false`) container execution.
 This option will also update the current podman remote connection default if it is currently pointing at the specified machine name (or `podman-machine-default` if no name is specified).

-Unlike [**podman system connection default**](podman-system-connection-default.1.md) this option will also make the API socket, if available, forward to the rootful/rootless socket in the VM.
+Unlike [**podman system connection default**](podman-system-connection-default.1.md) this option will also make the API socket, if available, forward to the rootfull/rootless socket in the VM.

 ## EXAMPLES

-To switch the default VM `podman-machine-default` from rootless to rootful:
+To switch the default VM `podman-machine-default` from rootless to rootfull:

 ```
-$ podman machine set --rootful
+$ podman machine set --rootfull
 ```

 or more explicitly:

 ```
-$ podman machine set --rootful=true
+$ podman machine set --rootfull=true
 ```

-To switch the default VM `podman-machine-default` from rootful to rootless:
+To switch the default VM `podman-machine-default` from rootfull to rootless:
 ```
-$ podman machine set --rootful=false
+$ podman machine set --rootfull=false
 ```

-To switch the VM `myvm` from rootless to rootful:
+To switch the VM `myvm` from rootless to rootfull:
 ```
-$ podman machine set --rootful myvm
+$ podman machine set --rootfull myvm
 ```

 ## SEE ALSO